Douglas Wellesley Morrell: Career

 Morrell joined Marconi as an installation engineer in 1938, and would go on to travel around the British Empire throughout the war years installing radio direction-finding equipment as part of the war effort.

 After the war, he went on to work for Redifon as a sales engineer.
 It was with Redifon that he met Ray Brown, who would eventually join Calder Cunningham in starting Racal in 1950.

 In April 1953, he left Redifon to join Racal as their first sales manager, at the invitation of Ray Brown.
 Morrell became an investor and joined the board of directors in 1955.
 He was instrumental in negotiating an exclusive licensing agreement between Racal and the South African Council for Scientific and Industrial Research, which had invented an improved high-frequency receiver circuitry, in a Racal radio set that eventually "became the standard HF receiver for all the armed forces and monitoring agencies of the United Kingdom".

 When he retired in 1982, Morrell was a deputy managing director, though he remained closely involved in the company's activities during his early retirement in Germany.

 During his lengthy career, Morrell became a member of the Society of British Aerospace Companies, and of the Institution of Electrical Engineers, having first joined as a Member in 1936, later becoming a Fellow in 1962.

 Morrell was also a long-serving Liveryman with the Worshipful Company of Scientific Instrument Makers, having been first clothed in the livery on 14 November 1961.

 Honours

-Morrell was Gazetted as a Commander of the Order of the British Empire on 12 June 1982, following his retirement, and was invested later that year.
+Morrell was Gazetted as a Commander of the Order of the British Empire in the 1982 Birthday Honours, following his retirement, and was invested later that year.